 Greetings!
 I am a PhD student in the department of Computer Science at Stanford University.
 I am co-advised by Prof. Mykel Kochenderfer at the Stanford Intelligent Systems Laboratory and Prof. Jeannette Bohg at the Interactive Perception and Robot Learning Lab.
 I am generally interested in sequential decision-making problems for robotics.
-In particular, I am interested in algorithms for domains that are dynamic, i.e. fast-changing, and multimodal, i.e. requiring multiple kinds of decisions.
-My research is applied to multimodal routing for autonomous systems.
-This work enables smaller autonomous vehicles to use larger ones as modes of transportation for increased energy-efficiency and resilience (imagine drones hitchhiking on cars).
-I also work on dynamic task assignment and trajectory planning in multi-arm systems.
+In particular, I am interested in algorithms for problems that are dynamic, i.e. fast-changing, and multimodal, i.e. requiring multiple kinds of decisions.
+One particular domain of application is multimodal routing for autonomous systems.
+This work enables smaller autonomous vehicles to use larger ones as modes of transportation for increased energy-efficiency and resilience (like drones piggybacking on cars in this simulation video from my work).

 I received an MS degree in Robotics from the Robotics Institute of Carnegie Mellon University.
 I was a member of the Personal Robotics Lab and was advised by Prof. Siddhartha Srinivasa (who is currently at the University of Washington in Seattle).
 At CMU, I worked primarily on anytime sampling-based geometric motion planning.
 My work was validated and tested on HERB (the Home Exploring Robotic Butler), our lab's robot and research platform.
 Additionally, I contributed to several layers of the lab's software stack.
 Prior to joining CMU, I graduated with a B.Tech degree in Computer Science and Engineering from the Indian Institute of Technology Kharagpur.
 I worked with Prof. Partha Pratim Chakrabarti for my undergraduate thesis, which looked at aspects of optimal course allocation.